Lesson 68: Vivaldi Concerti, Part 1 — RV 443 in C major

 - Vivaldi: Concerto in C major, RV 443 — complete

-When the opening Allegro of RV 443 plays end-to-end against a recording of the tutti, with clean entries from silence and at least three identified do-not-dominate passages played as accompaniment, move on to Lesson 69.
+When the opening Allegro plays end-to-end against the tutti recording with clean entries from silence, move on to Lesson 69.